ucdmkt/community/rfcs/20190904-tfx-generic-container-based-component.md

-repository, custom built container-based component would not be able to implement the interaction with other components via such artifact types, in turn the custom container-based component would not be able to make use of the interoperability and shareability with other components in a pipeline.
+repository, custom built container-based component would not be able to implement the interaction with other components via such artifact types, in turn the custom container-based component would not be able to make use of the interoperability and share-ability with other components in a pipeline.

 We anticipate that
 [standard_artifacts.py](https://github.com/tensorflow/tfx/blob/0.14.0/tfx/types/standard_artifacts.py)